miking7/paragraph-splitter/SPECIFICATION.md

   - Send numbered sentences to LLM (OpenAI compatible API)
   - Request compact paragraph structure (e.g., "P1: 1-4; P2: 5-9")
   - Reconstruct paragraphs based on this mapping
+- Batch Processing for Large Texts:
+  - Process text in batches of 50 sentences with 10-sentence overlap
+  - Merge paragraph structures from multiple batches
+  - Handle edge cases at batch boundaries

+### 3. Section Identification
+- Paragraph Grouping Approach:
+  - Send paragraphs to LLM for section identification
+  - Request section structure with headings (e.g., "S1[Introduction]: P1-P5")
+  - Reconstruct text with section headings based on this mapping
+- Batch Processing for Large Texts:
+  - Process text in batches of 20 paragraphs
+  - For each batch after the first, include paragraphs from the last section of the previous batch
+  - This ensures continuity between sections across batch boundaries
+  - Merge section structures from multiple batches
+  - Handle overlapping sections intelligently

-### 3. LLM Integration
+### 4. LLM Integration
 - OpenAI-compatible API integration
 - API endpoint and key stored in localStorage
-- Simple prompt engineering for paragraph detection
+- Simple prompt engineering for paragraph and section detection
 - Optimized to minimize token usage

-### 4. Output & Export
+### 5. Output & Export
 - Display segmented text with paragraph breaks in output area
+- Display sectioned text with headings in a separate output area
-- Show statistics: paragraph count, sentence count, and word count
+- Show statistics: paragraph count, sentence count, section count, and word count
-- One-click copy to clipboard functionality
+- One-click copy to clipboard functionality for both paragraphed and sectioned text

 ## Technical Architecture